Analysing the enigma that is Tony Montana: political refugee

 I always tell the truth.
 Even when I lie. – Tony Montana

 When we meet Montana he is straight off the banana boat, a peasant with lofty aspirations and the guile to get there.
 In spite of his jail manners and straight-talking attitude he is a man who retains something of a moral code in an environment devoid of morality.
-He is loyal; a quality that his American employers immediately look to exploit, a fact that Tony is willing to accept if it gets him to where he wants to be.
+He is loyal; a quality that his American employers immediately look to exploit.

 When initial contact Omar Suarez (F. Murray Abraham) tries to underpay him for a job, Tony disputes his offer, confronting the armed gangster head-on.
 When that same snake sets him up and has his friend Angel Fernandez killed, Montana bites his tongue as he sets about getting close to Frank Lopez (Robert Loggia), a local drug king whose warnings about wanting too much inevitably fall on deaf ears.
 Tony watches and learns, and when he sees an opening he makes his move.
 In the end, Lopez doesn’t stand a chance.